clarissegoughmcguigan/BlackmoorZooApp/README.md

  ### [YouTube Demonstration](https://youtu.be/4-fxE7Q2dTk)

 <h2>Description</h2>
 For college I had to make a booking app for the fictional Blackmoor Zoo.
 The programs allows the user to make a account and book a day which then gets saved into a .txt file.
+I designed the app in Figma and the logo in Adobe Illustrator and then used Trello to keep track of the software development life cycle of the app.
 <br />